-J&K: Security forces exchange fire with terrorists in Awantipora, Pulwama
+J&K: Two terrorists killed by security forces in Awantipora

 J&K: Two terrorists and two former cops who joined JeM gunned down

-On 27 July 2017, an Al-Qaeda faction named then Hizbul Mujahideen commander Zakir Musa as the head of the Ansar Ghazwat-ul-Hind cell in Kashmir.
+On 27 July 2017, an Al-Qaeda faction named then Hizbul Mujahideen commander Zakir Musa as the head of the Ansar Ghazwat-ul-Hind cell was gunned down in Kashmir.

 Musa was earlier appointed Burhan Wani's successor.